anthony2025/roses-daycare/README.md

 <div id='future'/>

 The blog extension is expected for next year, to host more of their day to day activities :steam_locomotive::train::train::train::train::train: This will require a more robust CMS solution and refactoring the codebase a bit.
 We will be working on the later until confirmed.
 Others smaller issues include:
-* The redux store needs to be further unit tested.
+* The store logic needs to be further unit tested.
+(Why only the store logic? because we are terrible, terrible people.)
 * Currently modals are being handled with React component state.
 We might move this to Redux for the sake of organization.
 * react-modal might probably be replaced with a custom made modal following [react-modal-dialog] ideas
 * We will be improving the design, starting with that lazy looking contact page.